OpenHFT/Chronicle-Map/spec/1-design-goals.md

 The ultimate goal of Chronicle Map design is efficiency:

- - If the number of entries in Chronicle Map is much greater than the number of accessor hardware threads, it scales well up to the total number of hardware threads present in the system.
+ - If the number of entries in Chronicle Map is much greater than the number of accessor CPUs, it scales (i. e. adding the last CPU still adds to the total throughput) up to the total number of CPUs present in the system.
  - Chronicle Map is a low-latency key-value store, meaning that for any particular percentile (90%, 99%, 99.9% etc.) the latency of Chronicle Map operations should be the best or among the best compared to latencies of other key-value stores filled with the same data and providing the same or